Overview

 TRON can be bought through exchanges, wallet apps, on-ramp providers, or crypto swaps.
 The best route depends on your country, payment method, fee tolerance, and whether you plan to hold TRX on a platform or move it to a wallet you control.

-For most beginners, a centralized exchange is the simplest starting point.
+For most beginners, this list of beginner-friendly crypto exchanges is the simplest starting point.
 Those who already hold crypto may prefer a swap.
 Wallet-app purchases work well for self-custody, but the final quote, network selection, and TRON account activation rules all matter before you confirm.

 TRX is the native coin of the TRON network.
 TRON uses Bandwidth and Energy as network resources.
 If an account does not have enough of either, TRX can be burned to cover the transaction cost.
 New TRON accounts also require activation before they appear on-chain, and a standard activation fee of 1 TRX applies.